generic-beat-detector/GBD/maker-templates/rpi_ws281x/README.md

 ## Background

 This is a quick-and-dirty template program for demonstrating use of GBD with Jeremy Garff's [*rpi_ws281x*](https://github.com/jgarff/rpi_ws281x) project.
-It builds upon `../gbd-text-display.c`.
+It builds upon `../gbd-text-display.c` and assumes local `gbdserver` shared memory IPC.
 If everything goes well, then then the program will toggle 125 LEDs (of a WS2812) between colors Red, Blue, and Green upon `gbdserver` bass beat detection.

-The main advantage of controlling a LED strip directly from the RPi -- as opposed to, say, over WiFi via ESP8266/ESP32 -- is that jitter is practically eliminated.
+The main advantage of controlling an LED strip directly from the RPi running `gbdserver` -- as opposed to, say, over WiFi via ESP8266/ESP32 -- is that jitter is practically eliminated.

 ## Setup